Mastering Interview Readiness

 Posted by Devonport Resume on 2 Mar 2025

-It doesn’t have to be the case.
+It doesn’t have to be the situation.

-All it is in the body language
+It’s all in body language

 Prepare questions

-"Does the company have any major projects in the pipeline in the present"
+"Does the company have any major projects in the pipeline at the moment"

-Know what your salary expectations are.
+Know your salary expectations

 Additional Information